oxidecomputer/humility/README.md

 - `ocd`: Attach via OpenOCD, which is presumed to have the TCL interface available on localhost on port 6666 (its default).

+- `jlink`: Attach via Segger JLink, which is presumed to have the GDB interface available on localhost on port 2331 (its default).
+Note that when semihosting is being used by Hubris, the Segger JLink GDB server will become confused when Humility attaches to it -- and subsequent calls to semihosting will cause a halt.
+A subsequent Humility invocation will resume the target (directing semihosting output correctly to the running GDB instance), but subsequent semihosting output will again cause a halt.
+To recover from this condition, send an explicit ^C to the running GDB and continue from the resulting stop.

 - `probe`: Attach directly via USB to a debug probe

 ### Package